brabster/tw-site-mkdocs/docs/posts/2024-08-15-time-travel-change-data-capture/index.md

 This view is compatible with the previous queries I've run.
 It also shows how to retain the null current timestamp in a `maybe_end_timestamp` column.
 That could ease those cases where it makes sense to explicitly handle the null value, in addition to `is_current` and `end_timestamp`.

 Here are the values of all the new columns for the last couple of transactions in `order_30101`.
+As expected, `is_current` is true for the last state of the order and false otherwise.

 |transaction_commit_timestamp|maybe_end_timestamp|end_timestamp|is_current|
 |---|---|---|---|
 |2024-06-28 07:19:32.597790|2024-06-28 07:19:43.913391|2024-06-28 07:19:43.913391|false|
 |2024-06-28 07:19:43.913391||unknown|true|

+A query can now add a simple condition `WHERE is_current` to select only the states that are current at the time the query is executed.

 ## Solving the promotions use case